CIDS-484-Spring-2025/William_Johnson_Sem_Project/README.md

 CheckList:

-Rolling dice (check)
+Rolling dice (check),
-Monopoly Board Movement (check)
+Monopoly Board Movement (check),
-Choosing a direction to move after rolling (check) Mike moving as indended (check)
+Choosing a direction to move after rolling (check), Mike moving as indended (check),

-Purchasing properties
+Purchasing properties,
-Multiple players on the board at the same time Abtaining houses for properties
+Multiple players on the board at the same time, Abtaining houses for properties,
-Ability to go to jail
+Ability to go to jail,
 Items/Perks